Sessions cites Bible in defense of breaking up families, blames migrant parents

 "It's not as if we just want to see if we can be mean to children," Sessions added.

-He claimed he had not made new law and that he had "simply restated and implemented what Congress has passed: asylum is generally not for those who have suffered a private act of violence."
+He claimed that he had not made new law and that he had "simply restated and implemented what Congress has passed: Asylum is generally not for those who have suffered a private act of violence."

 "I am not going to apologize for carrying out our laws," he added.